NyanZak/MainMenu/Assets/Documentation/Manual.md

 StopSounds
 ----------------------------------

-Description
+Stops all the sounds in the scene playing.

 ### Properties

--   `Audio Source` - Animation for the door opening
+-   `Audio Source` - References all the audio sources present in the scene.

 ### Script
 ```